zyphlar/influxdb.org/source/docs/v0.9/concepts/schema_and_data_layout.md

 ```
 With the data in this format, querying and aggregating by various dimension is straightforward -- filter by tags as necessary.
 For example, to see only CPU load information from `server01` simply add `host='server01'` to your query.
 This would return data for both cores on that machine.
 To only see data from core 1, add `host='server01',core='1'`.
 And so on.

+## Tags and Cadinality
+_Cardinality_ means the number of unique values a certain object has.
+For example if a tag, let's call it _host_, has two values in the database _server01_ and _server02_, the cardinality of the tag is 2.
+Cardinality has a significant impact on how InfluxDB operates.

+Within InfluxDB, a series is defined as a combination of a _Measurement_ and all the tag key-value pairs associated with that Measurement.
+This means that if your tags have a high cardinality, there will be a large number of series in your system.
+In the extreme case, if a tag has a different value for every data point -- if the tag was a monotonically increasing integer, for example -- this would result in a large number of series being generated.
+This would significantly degrade both ingest and query performance of your system.

+As a rule of thumb, keep tag cardinality below 100,000.
+The limit will vary depending on the resources available to InfluxDB, but it is best to keep tag cardinality as low as possible.
+If you have a value in your data with high cardinality, it should probably be a _field_, not a tag.

 ## Series Name
 Avoid using '.' in series names if possible, as names containing '.' must be quoted when queried.